ianjohngraham/ianjohngraham.github.io/_posts/publish/2018-10-15-whats-new-in-sitecore-91.md

 <img src="/assets/img/identityserver.png" alt="identity server" />

 Even when you log into the Sitecore shell you have to authenticate via the IdentityServer.
-As a result the you can't go directly to /sitecore/login anymore, you have to go to /sitecore or /sitecore/admin.
+As a result you can't go directly to /sitecore/login anymore, you have to go to /sitecore or /sitecore/admin.

 If you look under the hood of IdentityServer the tables for the ASP.NET Membership system are still there so this should make transition easier.